So, your Check Engine Light has come on. You’ve plugged your OBD II code reader in, and it’s bringing up a P0430 engine code.

 Smell Of Rotten Eggs (Sulfur)

-When your catalytic converter stops working efficiently (below the threshold), it stops converting all the gases into water.
+When your catalytic converter stops operating efficiently (below the threshold), it stops converting all the gases into water.

-When the catalytic converter stops working, high-sulfur-content fuels produce much more sulfur dioxide.
+When the catalytic converter stops operating, high-sulfur-content fuels generate much more sulfur dioxide.

 That’s the unfortunate smell of rotting eggs.
 In short, this odor is another sign of a failing catalytic converter.